HuttleyLab/DiverseSeq/README.md

   --help     Show this message and exit.

 Commands:
-  find-species  find occurrences of signature k-mers in query sequences max           identify the seqs that maximise average delta entropy seqs2kmers    write kmer data for seqs sig-kmers     write k-mers that uniquely identify each sequence.
+  max  identify the seqs that maximise average delta entropy

 ```
 <!-- [[[end]]] -->